CSE512-15S/a3-yx1992-Heyl-xiaoyiz/README.md

 We also add an introduction about this data visualization, data set and how to use it to guide user how to play with it.

 ## Development Process
-Firstly, we browserd the available data sets and searched for interesting ones.
+Firstly, we browsed the available data sets and searched for interesting ones.
 For our interested data sets we try to come up a design with it and see if it works well.
 We select World Bank data sets, since we all interested in knowing about how the world's economy developed among the countries.
-Xin processed the data to our deired data format.
+Xin processed the data to our desired data format.
 Based on the data selected, we design an interactive data visualization story board.
-Basically, it is an interactable world map showing world's GDP.
+Basically, it is an intractable world map showing world's GDP.
 Xiaoyi implement the map interaction function.
-After we got the interactive map works, Yanling changed the webpage and detail design, and write the writup.
+After we got the interactive map works, Yanling changed the webpage and detail design, and write the writeup.

 Yanling He: Design the page layout, draw story board and writeup

-Xiaoyi Zhang: Inplement interavtive map with sliding and hovering functions
+Xiaoyi Zhang: Implement interactive map with sliding and hovering functions

-Xin Yang: Found data set and procesing data
+Xin Yang: Found data set and processing data

 We discussed about data set selection and data visualization design for couple days, each day about 30 min discussion.
 Then for the full implementation we used about 2 days.
 Selecting data and thinking about the design cost some time, also searching the desired tools and looking the documentation costs most time.